vincps2000-ux/MechTemp.Mikro/README.md

   - The UI header shows the current node's Scale.
   - Each listed part shows its `Scale` alongside its name and PartID.

-## Weight Limit
+## Weight System
-- Computed via `StatCalc.GetWeightLimit()` from the template's root Frame name.
-- Example mapping (can be adjusted in `StatCalc.cs`):
+- **Weight Limit**: Read from the Frame's `WeightLimit` property in `Parts.txt`
-  - Exosuit → 2000
+  - Exosuit-Frame → 500
-  - DemiMech → 1500
+  - DemiMech-Frame → 1000
-  - Light → 800
+  - Light-Frame → 5000
-  - Medium → 1200
+  - Medium-Frame → 10000
-  - Heavy → 1800
+  - Heavy-Frame → 20000
-  - Colossal → 3000
+  - Colossal-Frame → 50000
+- **Total Weight**: Calculated by `StatCalc.CalculateTotalWeight()` by summing all parts
+  - **Frames do NOT count toward weight** - they define the capacity, not consume it
+  - Fixed-scale parts (Weapons, Sensors, Controls) use their base Weight value
+  - Dynamic-scale parts (extremities) use `WeightFormula` (e.g., `Weight * Scale`)
+  - Example: A Joint with Weight=5 at Vehicle(2) scale weighs 5 × 2 = 10
+- **Weight Limit Enforcement**:
+  - When adding a part, the system checks if it would exceed the weight limit
+  - If exceeded, the part is **rejected** with a detailed error message showing:
+    - Current weight
+    - Part weight being added
+    - Total that would result
+    - Weight limit
+    - Amount over the limit
+  - This prevents building over-weight templates

 ## Controls
 - Type a number: Navigate into that part